-For the less volatility prone of you, it may make sense to take all opportunities to alter the weights of your asset allocation by increasing the weights of safety assets at the expense of more risky assets by lightening up in equities and reinvesting in bonds at attractive (approx 4%) yields.
+We are approaching the NFP by the end of next week, and once again it will have the power to swing the pendulum in one way or the other.
+Tactically I suggest continuing to keep the short position on the S&P 500 until Thursday evening, using the 2nd February peak of 4,179.76 as a stop.
+For the less volatility prone of you, it may make sense to take all opportunities to lighten up in equities and reinvest in bonds at attractive (approx 3.5-4%) yields.
 For those willing to look besides US treasuries, investment grade bonds (LQD ETF) could also be a valid compromise: 1.2% pickup over government bonds for the safest part of the credit complex may still be compelling.
 10-Year yields were turbulent last week, both in the US and Europe, though the ceiling should be near for both.
-For those wishing to keep their money in Equities with lower volatility, suggest switching to Japan as the company with the most stable outlook (the country with the more precise picture of rates at the moment) until rate perspectives become clearer in the US and Europe.
-They got a boost given the recent buy recommendation by Warren Buffett, and the oracle is very rarely wrong.
-So Japanese Equities are now investable regardless of the lower volatility derived by being the only nation in G7 not to raise rates in the current environment.
+For those wishing to keep their money in Equities, suggest switching to Japan (the country with the clearer picture on rates at the moment) until rate perspectives become clearer in the US and Europe.

 Happy trading and see you next week!